Dal-041/Knights_of_Ludd/KoL Knights of Ludd writing.md

 - better stats
 - 2 extra small mounts

-To confuse to Mudskipper and a Sundew is to confuse a Ludd with a Pather - or, indeed, a Knight.
+To confuse a Mudskipper and a Sundew is to confuse a Luddic with a Pather - or, indeed, a Knight.
 Thought there are similarities, the Sundew is a fierce, shielded, armored, and highly mobile ship capable of quickly dusting any captains not taking it seriously.

 #### Protea-class high-end frigate